Difference Between Apache Hive and Apache Spark SQL

 Basis of Comparison | Apache Hive | Apache Spark SQL |

-Structure | An open source data warehousing system which is built on top of Hadoop | Mainly used for structured data processing where more information is retrieved by using structured query language. |
+Structure | An open-source data warehousing system that is built on top of Hadoop | Mainly used for structured data processing, where more information is retrieved by using a structured query language. |

 Processing | Large datasets which are stored in hadoop files are analyzed and queried.
-Processing is mainly performed using SQL. | The processing of Apache Spark SQL involves heavy computations performed due to which a right optimization technique is required.
-Interaction with Spark SQL is possible in different ways such as Dataset and DataFrame API. |
+Processing is mainly performed using SQL. | The processing of Apache Spark SQL involves heavy computations, which require the right optimization technique.
+Interaction with Spark SQL is possible in different ways, such as Dataset and DataFrame API. |

 Initial Release | Hive was first released in 2012 | Spark SQL was first released in 2014 |

-Latest Release | The latest version of Hive is released on 18th November 2017 : release 2.3.2 | The latest version of Apache Spark SQL is released on 28th February 2018: 2.3.0 |
+Latest Release | The latest version of Hive was released on 18th November 2017: release 2.3.2 | The latest version of Apache Spark SQL was released on 28th February 2018: 2.3.0 |

-Licensing | It is Apache version 2 open sourced | Open sourced through Apache version 2 |
+Licensing | It is Apache version 2 open sourced | Open-sourced through Apache version 2 |

-Implementation language | Java language primarily can be used to implement apache Hive | Spark SQL can be implemented on Scala, Java, R as well as Python |
+Implementation language | Java language primarily can be used to implement Apache Hive | Spark SQL can be implemented in Scala, Java, R as well as Python |

 Database model | Primarily its database model is RDBMS | Though Spark SQL is capable of integrating with any NoSQL database but primarily its database model is RDBMS |

-Additional Database Models | Additional database model is a key-value store which can take data in the form of JSON | Key-value store is the additional database model |
+Additional Database Models | An additional database model is a key-value store that can take data in the form of JSON. | A key-value store is the additional database model |

-Development | Hive was originally developed by Facebook but later on donated to Apache Software foundation | It was originally developed by Apache Software Foundation itself |
+Development | Facebook originally developed Hive but later on donated to the Apache Software Foundation. | Apache Software Foundation itself originally developed it |

-Server Operating System | It supports all operating system with a Java Virtual machine environment | It supports several operating systems such as Windows, X, Linux etc. |
+Server Operating System | It supports all operating systems with a Java Virtual machine environment | It supports several operating systems, such as Windows, X, Linux, etc. |

-Access Methods | It supports ODBC, JDBC and Thrift | It only supports ODBC and JDBC |
+Access Methods | It supports ODBC, JDBC, and Thrift | It only supports ODBC and JDBC |

-Programming Language Support | Several programming languages such as C++, PHP, Java, Python, etc. are supported | Several programming languages such as Java, R, Python, and Scala is supported |
+Programming Language Support | Several programming languages, such as C++, PHP, Java, Python, etc., are supported. | Several programming languages, such as Java, R, Python, and Scala, are supported. |

-Partitioning Methods | Data sharding method is used to store data on various nodes | It makes use of Apache Spark Core for storing data on various nodes |
+Partitioning Methods | The data sharding method is used to store data on various nodes | It makes use of Apache Spark Core for storing data on various nodes |

 Conclusion